---->

 different.
 Newton did convince a few other scientists of his time into

-favouring black box physics that could predict everything without relying
+favouring Black Box physics that could predict everything without relying

 on explanations, as being the best physics possible as long as there were

-explanation-theory retained its popularity among scientists and was
+But explanation-theory retained its popularity among scientists and was

 while nature was seen as being relatively simple, but it perhaps